teachingaway/teachingaway.github.io/_posts/2014-11-24-convertible-debt-vs-equity.md

 <blockquote class="twitter-tweet" lang="en"><p>Convertible notes have won.
 Every investment so far in this YC batch (and there have been a lot) has been done on a convertible note.</p>&mdash; Paul Graham (@paulg) <a href="https://twitter.com/paulg/status/22319113993">August 28, 2010</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 At the time, my partner Zeke disagreed, arguing that options or warrants are better for founders, and are not necessarily more expensive to draft and negotiate.
-By the end of 2013, Paul Graham and Y Combinator had come around to Zeke's point of view, announcing the "[Safe, a Replacement for Convertible Notes](http://blog.ycombinator.com/announcing-the-safe-a-replacement-for-convertible-notes)" - which is essentially a warrant.
+By the end of 2013, Paul Graham and Y Combinator had come around to Zeke's point of view, announcing the "[Safe, a Replacement for Convertible Notes](http://blog.ycombinator.com/announcing-the-safe-a-replacement-for-convertible-notes)."
+The "safe" document is essentially a warrant, but with fancy Y-Combinator branding.

 <blockquote class="twitter-tweet" data-cards="hidden" lang="en"><p>Announcing the Safe, a Replacement for Convertible Notes: <a href="http://t.co/drN2Nnolwy">http://t.co/drN2Nnolwy</a></p>&mdash; Paul Graham (@paulg) <a href="https://twitter.com/paulg/status/409023099518988288">December 6, 2013</a></blockquote>